Lisa Winton Honored for Her Manufacturing Industry Leadership Passion and Advocacy for STEM Education and Workforce Development

 Winton shared, “For over 25 years, I have been passionate about manufacturing.
 I continue to believe in the importance of it as it relates to an individual’s ability to earn a good living, sustainability in our national economy and the creation of competitive advantages for the United States in the global markets.”

 Winton also commented, “I am dedicated to building awareness among our youth about STEM career opportunities.
 As a board member for the National Association of Manufacturers (NAM) and as a committee chair for Partnership Gwinnett, I actively participate in conversations and promote initiatives to support workforce development, internships and apprenticeships.”

-Co-owned by George and Lisa Winton, the Winton Machine Company’s culture is defined by their core values.
+Co-owned by George and Lisa Winton, the Winton Machine Company’s culture is defined by its core values.
 One of these core values is “to help others.”
-Team Winton lives out this core value by creating STEM internships and apprenticeships while supporting STEM educational programs.
+Team Winton lives out this core value by creating STEM internships and apprenticeships while supporting STEM education programs.
 Over the course of their company’s history, they have mentored hundreds of students, hired one of their long-term engineering interns and a graduate of Maxwell High School of Technology and Gwinnett Science and Math High School.

 The 2022 Georgia Titan 100 Awards Celebration to be held on May 12th will be at the Zoo Atlanta, Savanna Hall, one of the city’s most treasured historic structures built in 1921.
-As home of the Atlanta Cyclorama for more than 90 years, the building is famous for its grand scale and neoclassical architecture.
+As the home of the Atlanta Cyclorama for more than 90 years, the building is famous for its grand scale and neoclassical architecture.

 About Georgia Titan 100

 The Titan 100 embody the true diversity of the Georgia business landscape. representing technology, manufacturing, education, healthcare, construction/real estate, staffing, professional services, hospitality, transportation, and the energy sector among many others.